myominnoo/mStats/README.md

 ## Contact me!
-For any comments or feedback, contact me via [dr.myominnoo@gmail.com](mailto:dr.myominnoo@gmail.com).
-OR Create an issue in my github repository.
+For any comments or feedback, contact me via [dr.myominnoo@gmail.com](mailto:dr.myominnoo@gmail.com) or please create an issue on this github repository.